grantwinney/hide-comments-everywhere/README.md

 ### Permissions

+You'll be notified that it can "read and change all your data on the websites you visit" because that's how it works - it hides certain comment-related elements on the page so you don't see them.

-It uses storage to save its state, but it shouldn't prompt you for that.
+It also uses storage to save its state, but it shouldn't prompt you for that.

 ## I need your help!